No company wants to see their new hire underperforming. Obviously.

-Stage #2 – Interest
+Stage #2 – Attraction

 This stage of the funnel is all about getting candidates and job seekers interested in the roles you have available.
-You’ll do this by taking your Recruitment Marketing to the next level while also aiming to drive candidates to your careers page.

 Stage #3 – Application

-From there, you want to make the application process as slick and easy as possible to maximize the number of applicants and fill your funnel.
 As we mentioned earlier, hiring is a numbers game — the more candidates you have, the more chance you have of success.

 Stage #4 – Screening